 During the conference, Cisco also released the development kit IOx for developers.
 Cisco's IOx implemented the fog computing model.
 It provided developers with a complete set of development frameworks including development, distribution, deployment, monitoring, and management components, as well as the computing platform.
 This allowed developers to deploy their applications on the boundaries of the network, such as routers and switches, for processing.
 The following figure shows the architecture of IOx.

 Fog computing is a technological innovation encompassing AI and IoT.
-Many enterprises and organizations in the industry have begun to deploy the ecosystem of fog computing, including communications vendors like Cisco and Huawei, as well as many cloud computing and IoT enterprises.
+Many enterprises and organizations in the industry have begun to deploy the ecosystem of fog computing, including communications vendors like Cisco, as well as many cloud computing and IoT enterprises.

 Zhiyun, a world-leading IoT cloud service provider founded in 2005, was the first to deploy the fog computing architecture in China.
 In early 2016, they released IoT fog computing-enabled Gizwits 4.0, which integrated fog computing, IoT, big data, and machine learning application capabilities to form an integrated solution.